 Attendance: You are not required to attend the lectures, and your class participation will not affect your grade.
 However, because almost all of the material on the exams will come from the lectures, you will find it very difficult to do well in the class if you don't attend the lectures; I recommend getting the lecture notes from someone else if you have to miss a class.
 If you have a valid reason to miss one of the exams, let me know as soon as possible so that we can schedule a makeup exam.
 Note that I do not consider having other exams on the same day to be a valid excuse.

-Classroom rules: You may not use laptops, tablets, smartphones, or other electronic devices during lectures.
-If I see you using such devices, I'll assume you're looking at porn and mock you accordingly.
+Classroom rules: You may not use laptops, tablets, smartphones, or other electronics during class.
+I find that it is distracting for the students around you if you are looking at your computer instead of paying attention to the lectures.
+If I see you using such devices, I'll assume you're Instagramming your lunch and mock you accordingly.

 Tentative schedule: This is a tentative schedule of lecture topics; check back here for updates as the semester progresses.

 |Day||Date||Topic||Readings and events|

 Bring your laptop

 |Tuesday||Feb.
 20||Migration; kinds of selection||Topic choice due for big paper